dyne/JaroMail/README.md

 * Defers connections for off-line operations
 * Checks SSL/TLS certificates when fetching and sending mails
 * Supports strong encryption messaging (GnuPG)
+* Can send anonymous emails (Mixmaster)
+* Many languages! so exotic! such UTF-8!
 * Multi platform: GNU/Linux/BSD, Apple/OSX
 * Old school, used by its author for the past 10 years